Cyber Security

 We cover the topic of phishing with Microsoft Teams in two of our cyber security e-learning nuggets

-• Secure use of Microsoft Teams: this chapter contains many more valuable tips on secure use of Teams in Microsoft Teams, group meetings and shared files.
+• Secure use of Microsoft Teams: this chapter contains many more valuable tips on secure use of Teams in group meetings and when sharing files.

 • Phishing - Next Level: the ideal extension for those who already have years of phishing training under their belt.
 Here we unmask the really sophisticated attacks, such as those using Teams with a simultaneous call.